BuckShlegeris/BuckShlegeris.github.io/drafts/pain/balance-of-pain.md

 Now we can ask: what's the optimal shape of the valence function $$v$$, and what's its expected value for the lifetime of an agent?
 I conjecture with 80% confidence that the expected value is zero, and with 50% confidence that the shape is linear.
 But I need to actually do this math, or at least demonstrate it experimentally!

-## An environment with nonzero EV
+## An environment with nonzero expected valence

-i can construct an environment with nonzero EV, I claim!
+i can construct an environment with nonzero expected valence, I claim!